Bridgeot/Browser-based-Game/README.md

 # Browser-based-Game
 ## Concentration -Genshin Impact Edition-
-Inspired by the hit action rpg, <a href="https://genshin.hoyoverse.com/en/">Genshin Impact</a>, this special edition version of Concentration features 8 characters that are currently available in the game.
+Inspired by the hit action rpg, <a href="https://genshin.hoyoverse.com/en/" target="_blank">Genshin Impact</a>, this special edition version of Concentration features 8 characters that are currently available in the game.
 The game is designed to be simple, minimalistic, responsive, and fun.

 ## Technologies Used
 HTML5, CSS3, and JavaScript